coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How To Find An Inmate In Colorado?

 The Colorado Department of Corrections provides interested parties with online access to an offender search.
-Parties that wish to find inmates through this tool will be required to provide any of the following information:
+Parties that wish to find inmates through this tool may be required to provide any of the following information:

 • The inmate’s DOC number.